 The service was led by Lars-Göran Lönnermark, Chaplin of the Royal Court Parish, and was also officiated by Michael Bjerkhagen, Pastor of the Parish, and Priest Nicholas Howe, from the Anglican Episcopal Church.
 In accordance with Swedish tradition, during the ceremony, Princess Eugenie’s crown was removed from the Princess’s coffin, following the belief that everyone is equal in death.
 During the service, it was clear to see how much love and respect that Princess Lilian’s family had for her.

 A bagpipe performance of Auld Lang Syne heralded the end of the service, at which point members of the Swedish Life Guards stepped up to the Princess’s coffin to carry it from the church.
 Princess Lilian was buried next to her husband, Prince Bertil, at the Royal Burial Ground at Haga.Filed under Swedish Royals

-Tagged Death, Funeral, Princess Lilian.
+Tagged Death, Funeral, Princess Lilian of Sweden.